openucx/ucx/buildlib/azure-pipelines.md

 # Introduction

 This project uses Azure Pipelines a GitHub check to validate pull requests prior to merging.
-Each time a pull request is updated AZP will spawn VMs and run compiles and tests based on the instructions in the buildlib/azure-pipelines.yml file.
+Each time a pull request is updated, AZP will spawn VMs and run compiles and tests based on the instructions in the buildlib/azure-pipelines.yml file.